IX Corps (Union army): Western Theater

 On February 5, 1863, Sedgwick was assigned command of VI Corps, and was succeeded by Maj.
 Gen. William F. "Baldy" Smith, and on February 12 the corps was ordered to Newport News, where it encamped for a month.
-General Smith's stay with the corps was of short duration, for he was succeeded in the following month by Maj.
+General Smith's stay with the corps was of short duration due to the Senate refusing to approve his promotion, for he was succeeded in the following month by Maj.
 Gen. John G. Parke.
 While at Newport News, Getty's (3rd) Division was detached and ordered to Suffolk, Virginia, where it was subsequently incorporated into the VII Corps.
 It never rejoined its old command although, in 1864, one of its regiments, the 4th Rhode Island, was restored to the IX Corps.

 In the meantime, General Burnside had been assigned to the command of the Department of Ohio, a district that included Kentucky and eastern Tennessee.
 He obtained permission for the transfer of his old corps to this field of operations, and on March 19, 1863, General Parke was ordered to proceed there with his two remaining divisions, Willcox's and Sturgis's.
-Just prior to the departure from Virginia, General Sturgis was relieved, and Brig.
+Just prior to the departure from Virginia, General Sturgis was relieved by Burnside for criticism of his command, and Brig.
 Gen. Robert B. Potter was assigned to the command of the 2nd Division.
 The IX Corps was stationed in Kentucky for two months, during which it served as an army of occupation.
-In June it was ordered to the support of Ulysses S. Grant, who was then besieging Vicksburg, and proceeding there promptly, it participated in the investment of the city, although not under fire.
+In June it was ordered to the support of Ulysses S. Grant, who was then besieging Vicksburg (May 18 – July 4, 1863), and proceeding there promptly via railroad, it participated in the investment of the city, although not under fire.
 Upon the surrender of Vicksburg, Parke's two divisions joined the main army in its movement on Jackson, Mississippi, and became engaged in the fighting there, with a loss of 34 killed, 229 wounded, and 28 missing; total, 291.
 The 1st Division was then under command of Brig.
 Gen. Thomas Welsh, General Willcox having been assigned to duty in Indiana.
-The Vicksburg Campaign had been a costly one for the Corps, not due to battle casualties, but to disease.
+The Vicksburg Campaign had been a costly one for the Corps, not due to battle casualties, but to disease and exposure.
 Among those who succumbed to the deadly malaria of the Vicksburg camps was General Welsh, who, soon after, went home to die.